pietroglyph/lasagne/README.md

 # lasagne
 _An enhanced multiplayer patch, patcher, and matchmaking server for Garfield Kart._

 (The developers of the game have released an update that enables multiplayer, like this patch.
-This has some more features, as you can see below, and you can still install it if you want them.)
+This patch has some more features, as you can see below, and you can still install it if you want them.)

 ## Features